Best Mac for Local AI (2026): Apple Silicon Buying Guide

 | Mac Pro | M2 Ultra | 192GB | 40 | $6,999 | 5.7 |

-The Mac Mini M4 ($599) dominates price-performance by a massive margin.
-At 55 tokens/second per $1,000 spent, it delivers twice the value of any other option.
-The 16GB memory limits you to 7B-13B models, but for those model sizes, nothing beats it.
+The Mac Mini M4 ($799) dominates price-performance by a wide margin.
+Even after Apple discontinued the old $599 256GB SKU in May 2026 and reset the base price to $799/16GB, at ~41 tokens/second per $1,000 spent it still delivers the best value of any option.
+The 16GB memory limits you to 7B-13B models, but for those model sizes, nothing beats it on dollars-per-token.

 The Mac Mini M4 Pro with 48GB ($1,799) is the best overall value for serious AI work.
 It runs 33B models comfortably, handles 70B at reduced quality, and still costs less than a gaming GPU + PC build with equivalent model capacity.